 This article will show you how to forecast revenue more accurately when your pricing model includes one or more usage-based components.

-Given the popularity of usage-based pricing models, whether to start implementing usage-based pricing is a top-of-mind question for many SaaS business leaders.
 If you’re considering the benefits to switching to a purely usage-based pricing model or a hybrid model, it’s important to also consider the complexities it will introduce into your business.
-One of the biggest challenges is revenue forecasting.
+Revenue forecasting is a big one.

 • Subscription-based pricing: This type of pricing model, which has long been a mainstay in the SaaS industry, is based on a set monthly (or sometimes annual) fee that does not change over the course of the subscription.